zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/ef6/glimpse.md

  - In this example, we will specify that the database should be dropped and re-created whenever the model changes.
  - Dropping the database causes the loss of all your data.
  - In a development environment, it is okay to drop and recreate the database, but in production, you generally don't want to lose all your data every time you need to change the database schema.
- - You can write a Seed method that Entity Framework automatically calls after creating the database in order to populate it with test data.
+ - You can write a Seed method that Entity Framework automatically calls after creating the database to populate it with test data.

 In the DAL folder, add a new class `BookStoreInitializer` and replace the following code, which causes a database to be created when needed and loads test data into the new database.